alaurenson/Shantou-2018/Project/readme.md

 $ unzip Project_Data
 ```

-## Select your [Orthogroup](https://github.com/chazgoo/Shantou-2018/tree/master/Project/ogroups) file, copy the text into a new .txt file in the Project_Data directory.
+## Download ogroups.zip and select your [Orthogroup](https://github.com/chazgoo/Shantou-2018/tree/master/Project/ogroups.zip) file, OR copy the text into a new .txt file in the Project_Data directory.

-*If that isn't working, ocme to me with a USB drive and I'll copy it for you*
+*If that isn't working, come to me with a USB drive and I'll copy it for you*

 1. I will tell each team which "Orthogroup" file to use [here](https://github.com/chazgoo/Shantou-2018/tree/master/Project/ogroups)